karakulahg/TEffectR/README.md

 overlaps <- TEffectR::get_overlaps(g=gene.annotation, r=repeatmasker.annotation, strand = "same", distance = 2000, repeat_type = "LTR")

 ```
 7. Count uniquely mapped reads to the TEs that are located within 2kb upstream of the given gene list.
 This step returns a raw count matrix of the total number of reads originated from TE sequences.
 Only the reads exhibiting 100\% overlap with given TE regions are considered and the user needs to specify individual path of each BAM file as input.
-All BAM files used in this step can be dowloaded from: URL This step may take up to hourse depending on the number of BAM files.
+All BAM files used in this step can be dowloaded from: [here](https://drive.google.com/file/d/1Hjac9OB07n001weLhKlYBC-GuEA5cYMv/view?usp=sharing) This step may take up to hourse depending on the number of BAM files.

 ```